Commercial insurance options

 Hundreds of thousands of small business owners across the nation trust us to protect their work vehicles and livelihoods.
-Each get customized coverage to match their unique needs whether they own a single delivery van in Colorado Springs or several snow plow trucks in Boulder.
+Each gets customized coverage to match their unique needs, whether they own a single delivery van in Colorado Springs or several snow plow trucks in Boulder.

 Several factors affect the cost of your Colorado commercial auto policy, including your:

 Some industries have more risk than others.
 A handyman who carries tools and equipment to various job sites every day can expect to pay more than a CPA who runs occasional errands.